Pentafluoropropane: Economics

 One of the disadvantages of R-245fa is its cost.
 In 2000, R-141b cost one US dollar per pound, whereas R-245fa cost $2.50 to $4.00 per pound.
 As of 2007, and prior to Sinochem's production it was already a high volume production chemical, with over 1 million pounds produced annually.

+R-245a can be used as a feedstock for producing HFO-1234ze.

 Manufacturing history

 Pentafluoropropane is produced by Honeywell and in Asia by Sinochem.
 Honeywell markets HFC-245fa under the Enovate and Genetron 245fa brand names.
 AlliedSignal, who adopted the Honeywell name after acquiring it, decided in 1999 to provide a non ozone depleting blowing agent as an alternative for dichlorofluoroethane (HCFC-141b) and trichlorofluoromethane (CFC-11).
 Competitors Atofina and General Electric pursued strategies using other agents.